Must Haves in Your Campaign Pre-Launch Checklist

 - Have a plan for optimizing the campaign once it’s live.
 Create a schedule to review and assess the effectiveness and update the campaign content.
 Have new content prepared and ready to launch.
 Ensure that your buy is placed so you have the flexibility to change your messages and channels for maximum effectiveness.

 - Monitor your social media accounts closely while the campaign is active.
 If people start talking—good or bad—you’ll want to know about it.
 You’ll need to figure out how to respond accordingly to use it to your advantage or put out the fire.
 Plan ahead to develop responses to potential crises and establish a chain of command for who will address these problems.
 This will help avoid confusion internally and allow the proper representative to relay your pre-developed messages to the public.

 - How will you be tracking any earned media coverage generated by the campaign?
-With the media landscape shifting from offline to online and with more consumers interacting on social media, understanding and generating earned media is becoming even more important for building credibility.
 Whether it’s Google alerts or a sophisticated paid tracking service, be sure to get all of your systems in place for monitoring in advance of the launch.
 This will keep you informed of your campaign’s performance as it happens and will also help you avoid the headache of compiling all of your coverage at the conclusion of the campaign.

 - Are your A/B testing parameters locked?
 The ability to clearly see which elements a customer engaged with more will help determine if the strategy needs to be altered to create more appealing content to reel in target customers.

 Remember, you’re not “go for launch” until you’ve checked all the boxes.
 Innovative can help you design and build a campaign that’s launch-ready and aimed for success.